What is constructive dismissal?

 - you have not done anything to suggest that you have accepted their breach or a change in employment conditions

 The reason for leaving your job must be serious - there must be a fundamental breach of your contract.
 Examples include:

-- a serious breach of your contract (for example, not paying you or suddenly demoting you for no reason)
+- a serious breach of your contract (such as not paying you or demoting you for no reason)

-- forcing you to accept unreasonable changes to your conditions of employment without your agreement (for example, suddenly telling you to work in another town, or making you work night shifts when your contract is only for day work)
+- forcing you to accept unreasonable changes to your conditions of employment without your agreement (such as making you work in another town, or work night shifts when your contract is only for day work)

 - bullying, harassment or violence against you by work colleagues